 Each individual battery cell has a maximum voltage, its full potential, of 4 volts.
 That’s the “on paper” number.
 Again, simple math tells us that 5 cells in a group times 4 volts each is going to equal 20 volts.
 This represents the potential or maximum voltage of the batteries.

 However, batteries aren’t used “on paper”: we use them in the real world.
 Each cell has a real-world or what is referred to as a nominal voltage rating of 3.6 volts, and the math has already told us that 3.6 times 5 is 18 volts.
 This nominal voltage is what we get from the battery when we pull the trigger and use our cordless tools.

-Maximum voltage and nominal voltage, then, are what we need to understand, one on paper, one on the cordless tools we use.
+Then, we need to understand maximum and nominal voltage, one on paper and one on the cordless tools we use.
 In fact, these are just words, words that are used in marketing and labeling “on paper.”

-The only difference that matters, then, is the manner in which manufacturers label and promote their batteries, and not in the actual way in which the batteries perform.
-Promotions of 20V Max batteries, though, are limited to the United States; outside of the US and Europe, for instance, companies are required to use the nominal voltage rating of batteries and not the maximum voltage rating.
+The only difference that matters, then, is the manner in which manufacturers label and promote their batteries and not the actual way in which the batteries perform.
+However, promotions of 20V Max batteries are limited to the United States; outside of the US and Europe, companies are required to use the nominal voltage rating of batteries and not the maximum voltage rating.

-For myself, I know my 18v drill is equally powerful whether I’m using a 20v Max battery or an 18v battery.
+I know my 18V drill is equally powerful whether I’m using a 20V Max battery or an 18V battery.